Crystal Eye: all sky MeV monitor with high precision real-time localization: Sensitivity and source response

 \section{Sensitivity and source response}

 The sensitivity of an instrument establishes the minimum flux necessary for significant detection, quantifying the capability to observe different phenomena on top of the background level.
-In this study, two different approaches for calculating the sensitivity are adopted, depending on the type of event in question.
-The sensitivity for persistent sources is calculated considering point-like persistent sources over a relatively larger period of time (typically of the order of year).
-On the other hand, transient sensitivity is calculated to evaluate the detection capabilities when considering transient sources that are short-duration transient phenomena with a timescale typically of the order of seconds, such as GRBs.
+Although the detector has been designed and optimized mainly for the detection of short-term transient sources in the sky, nevertheless it also has some capability to observe bright persistent sources in its FoV.
+Thus, the detector can also be used to study the interesting activities of these sources in a less-explored energy range.
+The sensitivity for persistent sources can be calculated considering these point-like sources over a relatively larger period of time (typically of the order of year).
+This requires precise background estimation, ephemeral information of the target source and other sources in the detector FoV, and also using some special techniques such as Earth or Moon occultation \citep{wilson_2012}.
+Other technical aspects like the stability of detector gain during long-term observation for these kinds of source should also be taken into consideration.
+While a detailed calculation of the detector sensitivity for the persistent sources will be performed and reported in the future, here we present sensitivity of the detector for transient sources.